jorge-pais/bazel_exercises/README.md

 **Happy hacking!**

-## 🧑‍💻 Exercise 1: Setting Up the BUILD files for the C++ CLI Application
+## :computer: Exercise 1: Setting Up the BUILD files for the C++ CLI Application

 In this first exercise, we will focus on creating the necessary Bazel configuration to build the C++ application located in the `project/cli` folder.
 The goal is to set up a basic Bazel build system for a C++ application and verify that it works for the host platform.